Claudineym/IoTImepac/README.md

 # IoTImepac
 Project IoT Imepac

-Dashboard to read values the sensors
+Dashboard to read values of sensors the GPIO Raspberry Pi.